FluidTYPO3/flll/README.md

 ## How does it work?

-Technically: `FLLL` registers itself as both XML and XLIFF parser class which TYPO3 should use.
-The parsers then create a special proxy-type object (implementing ArrayAccess) which will always return TRUE from `offsetExists` and when reading a non-existing label, adds this label with a default value.
+Technically: `FLLL` replaces the original TYPO3 `LocalizationFactory` class special and instead of arrays, this new class returns proxy-type object (implementing ArrayAccess) which will always return TRUE from `offsetExists` and when reading a non-existing label, adds this label with a default value.
 On request termination each proxy object then writes any new labels to language files which are created if missing.